friday27/backend-dev/aws/aws_note.md

 * Accessed using a dedicated endpoint
 * By default the PK is recorded
 * Before and after images can be captured
-* Lambda can poll DynamoDb Stream and execute code based on the event
+* Lambda can poll DynamoDB Stream and execute code based on the event

 ![DynamoDB Streams](./img/dynamodb-streams.png)